PSBP-Library/PSBP/README.md

 Note that the second parameter of `andThen` is a *by name* one.

+It may not be necessary to evaluate it.

 Note that `` `z>-->y` >--> `y>-->x` `` has type `Z >--> X`, as suggested by the typeful names.

 ## `Function`